jxxcarlson/elm-microscheme/README.md

 # Elm-MicroScheme

-A start on an implementation of a tiny Scheme in Elm (V0.1).Work in Progress.
+A start on an implementation of a tiny Scheme in Elm (V0.1).
+Work in Progress.

+There is not much here yet, though I think the foundation is good:

+µ
 ## Directions

 To compile and run the interpreter, say `sh run.sh` on the command line.